top of page

 49.6 million people

-and 12 million of them are children.
+of them are children.

 CANADA